NFL Betting Odds

 In that same game, the underdog could lose by 7 or fewer points and cover the spread.
 However, if you think that team could win and you bet on their money line at +225 odds, your $100 bet would net $225 dollars.
 That would buy you more lobster for dinner than a spread bet.

 NFL spread bets are the most popular American sports bet around.
-The NFL is the biggest American betting sport, and spreads are the most popular bet.
-What makes NFL Spreads popular is that they are simple, and they are theoretically the median result of the game.
+The NFL is the biggest American betting sport, and spreads are the top choice.
+What makes NFL spreads great is that they are simple, and they are theoretically the median result of the game.

 A spread bet is a bet on the margin of victory and a side is signified by a plus (+) or minus (-) symbol.
 If a team is a favorite their spread is preceded by a minus symbol, and if they are an underdog by a plus symbol.